Updated: Jun 11

 While Invokers have many random elements to them, much of their randomness stems from what you see in the top few cards of your deck.
 While crafting your Invoker hero, you can balance your cards to ensure that oftentimes, you will see a high cost card to utilize well with cards like Invoke, Apotheosis, and Inferno.
 You can also find ways to manipulate what card is on top of your deck with the help of curious wizardry...

-Play as the chaotic and vengeful Invoker in Calbria, the first expansion to Ivion!
+Play as the chaotic and vengeful Invoker in Ivion, the Herocrafting Card Game!